Colonic irrigation helps to cope with some unpleasant diseases or even wholly prevents their development.

 Candidiasis of the intestines (thrush) is an intestinal lesion caused by a fungal microflora (the primary pathogen is Candida albicans).
 It worsens the immune system’s functionality with severe symptoms.

-On the other hand, it is challenging for a gastroenterologist to differentiate transient candidosis from non-invasive candidiasis of the intestine.
+Conversely, it is challenging for a gastroenterologist to differentiate transient candidosis from non-invasive candidiasis of the intestine.

 The detection of more than 1000 colony-forming units of Candida albicans per gram of pathological biomaterial indicates a disease with candidiasis of the intestine and excludes the carriage of fungal flora.